reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-config.md

 If an `IOException` or `HttpException` occurs during the execution of the request or response handling, the interceptor catches these exceptions.
 It logs an error message indicating the failure and wraps the exception in a `RequestProcessingException`, which is then thrown to indicate the failure of the request execution.

-Now let us build a HTTP client using this execution interceptor:
+Now Let's build a HTTP client using this execution interceptor:
 ``` java
 HttpExecutionInterceptor interceptor = new CustomHttpExecutionInterceptor();
 HttpClientBuilder builder = HttpClients.custom();